 - Where can I get more information (Talwin NX)?

 What is naloxone and pentazocine (Talwin NX)?

-The combination of naloxone and pentazocine is used to treat moderate-to-severe pain.
-Naloxone is included in this combination to prevent the misuse of the narcotic ingredient.
+Naloxone and pentazocine is a combination medicine used to treat moderate to severe pain.
+Naloxone is included in this medication to prevent the misuse of the narcotic ingredient.

-Naloxone and pentazocine may also be used for other purposes not listed in this medication guide.
+Naloxone and pentazocine may also be used for purposes not listed in this medication guide.

 oblong, green, imprinted with 395 50 0 .5, WATSON